luiscartor/luiscartor.github.io.old/RMT_part3.md

 3.2 Vector data
 ---------------

 In order to deal with vectorial spatial data in R, we need to be familiar with the `sp` package. `sp` provides a set of data types, or *classes* to represent spatial data.
-The `sp` package does not provide with many functions to analyze spatial data.
+The `sp` package does not provide many functions to analyze spatial data.
 However, many other important packages use the `sp` classes.

 We saw that there are three main types of vector data: points, lines, and polygons.
 For these, the `sp` package defines the classes: `SpatialPoints`, `SpatialLines`, `SpatialPolygons`.
 We are going to study how to work with these data types.